Apple plays defense on iPhone 6 bending, software concerns

 "With normal use, a bend in iPhone is extremely rare and through our first six days of sale, a total of nine customers have contacted Apple with a bent iPhone 6 Plus," Apple spokeswoman Trudy Muller said in an email.

-Apple shares closed down nearly 4 percent at $97.87 on Thursday, wiping out nearly $23 billion in market value.
+Apple shares closed down nearly 4 percent at $97.87 on Thursday, wiping out nearly $23 billion (14.10 billion British pound) in market value.

 The new phones face criticism over their bendability, dubbed "bendgate".
 Social media and online forums have been abuzz with comments about how the new phones can bend when placed in back pockets or while wearing skinny jeans.